Gun-Nac: Plot

-In the distant future, the Earth's resources have been depleted, and many of earth's inhabitants are moving to the new, artificial solar system called IOTA Synthetica.
-The solar system, like all the solar systems created by the "Galactic Federation", is very hip and up-scale.
+In the distant future, the Earth's resources have been depleted, and many of Earth's inhabitants are moving to the new, artificial planetary system called IOTA Synthetica.
+The planetary system, like all the planetary systems created by the "Galactic Federation", is very hip and up-scale.

-This image ended abruptly though, as a mysterious wave of cosmic radiation swept through the solar system.
-This radiation caused ordinary inanimate objects to spring to life, and attack the solar system's residents.
+This image ended abruptly though, as a mysterious wave of cosmic radiation swept through the planetary system.
+This radiation caused ordinary inanimate objects to spring to life, and attack the system's residents.

 The Galactic Federation, realizing the situation was beyond their control, calls on Commander Gun-Nac, son of the Legendary Xan, to save IOTA Synthetica from the ensuing destruction from this strange cosmic energy.

 Development

 The American release had a number of things removed or changed, such as the first phase of the last boss, the intro and the ending.

 Reception

 AllGame editor Skyler Miller praised Gun-Nac, describing the game as "perhaps the best shooter for the NES".

 Famitsu awarded Gun-Nac a score of 26/40.